-As a Sales Manager, you know that a salesperson must ask effective, open-ended questions when talking to a customer.
-It is the only way he or she can get the customer talking and uncover the information necessary to close the sale.
+As someone in sales management, you know that a salesperson must ask effective, open-ended questions when talking to a customer.
+It is the only way they can get the customer talking and uncover the information necessary to close the sale.

 However, if your salespeople ask the wrong open-ended questions, they may end up wasting time and failing to gain any insight.
 This can be one of the top reasons why your sales team is not successful.

 So what questions can your salespeople ask their customers to improve sales?

 Keep reading and you will learn 8 questions your salespeople can ask that will help them build rapport with customers and improve sales.
 Then, you can teach the questions to your salespeople so they can begin using them during customer conversations.

 Open-Ended Questions Your Salespeople Should Ask Potential Customers

 What do you dislike about your current vendor?